Inflammation of the heart muscle (myocarditis): Info & doctors

 How does the doctor diagnose myocarditis?

-Many sufferers do not notice any symptoms or they occur only sporadically and weakly.
+Many sufferers do not notice any symptoms or they only occur sporadically and mildly.
 Therefore, myocarditis is not always easy to diagnose.

-If heart muscle inflammation is suspected, the doctor will carry out several tests.
+If myocarditis is suspected, the doctor will carry out several tests.

-In the first step, the attending physician will ask the patient about possible pre-existing conditions.
+As a first step, the attending physician will ask the patient about any previous illnesses .
 Acute myocarditis in particular can sometimes be easily identified in this way.
 If the patient has recently suffered from

 these can be the first important signs for the doctor.

-In addition, the doctor will also carry out some standard examinations.
-For example, the doctor will measure blood pressure and body temperature as well as listening to the heart and lungs.
+The doctor will also carry out some standard examinations.
+They will measure your blood pressure and body temperature and listen to your heart and lungs.
 A blood test can also help with the diagnosis.
-If increased inflammation values are found here, these provide a further indication of a possible heart muscle inflammation.
+If elevated inflammation levels are found here, these provide a further indication of a possible inflammation of the heart muscle.

 Chronic myocarditis is much more difficult to diagnose.

 If the disease takes a severe or even chronic course, a myocardial biopsy may also be indicated.
-Tissue is removed from the heart muscle and clinically examined.
+This involves taking tissue from the heart muscle and examining it clinically.

-In addition, other standard procedures are also part of the examinations.
-These include, among other things, an ECG or an ultrasound examination of the heart.
-The latter can be performed by a cardiologist who specialises in diseases of the cardiovascular system.
+However, other standard procedures are also part of the examinations.
+These include an ECG or an ultrasound examination of the heart.
+The latter can be carried out by a cardiologist who specializes in diseases of the cardiovascular system.

 How myocarditis can be treated

-Any physical exertion can aggravate an already existing myocarditis and lead to further problems.
-Therefore, the first priority in the case of myocarditis is to take it easy.
-Depending on the severity and progression of the disease, this rest can even extend to absolute bed rest.
+Any physical exertion can aggravate existing myocarditis and lead to further problems.
+Therefore, the top priority with myocarditis is to take it easy.
+Depending on the severity and course of the disease, this rest can even extend to absolute bed rest.

-It is important that the disease is completely cured, otherwise a relapse may occur.
+It is important that the disease is completely cured, as otherwise a relapse may occur.

-In addition, medication is also indicated as part of the therapy.
-If the patient has been prescribed strict bed rest, the risk of thrombosis increases.
-To keep this risk as low as possible, heparin is prescribed.
-This is a blood thinner that the patient administers to themselves subcutaneously (under the skin) using an injection.
+Medication is also indicated as part of the treatment.
+If the patient has been prescribed strict bed rest, for example, the risk of thrombosis increases.
+Heparin is prescribed to minimize this risk.
+This is a blood thinner that the patient administers subcutaneously (under the skin) using a syringe.

 Viral infections are responsible for a large proportion of heart muscle inflammations.
-Therefore, the doctor can also administer so-called interferons.
+The doctor can therefore also administer so-called interferons.

-If bacterial infections are the cause, antibiotics will help; if fungal infections are present, antimyotics are indicated.
+If bacterial infections are the cause, antibiotics can help, while antimyotics are indicated for fungal infections.

 • Painkillers,

 Chronic myocarditis can be caused by an autoimmune disease, among other things.
-Immunosuppressants that restrict the immune system then help here.
+In this case, immunosuppressants that restrict the immune system can help.

 The prognosis after myocarditis

-As a rule, myocarditis that is recognised in good time and treated appropriately heals without consequences.
+As a rule, an inflammation of the heart muscle that is recognized in time and treated appropriately heals without consequences.

 In individual cases, slight arrhythmias may remain, although these can also occur in healthy patients.
-If the disease has taken a very severe course, transplantation might be considered.
+If the disease has taken a very severe course, a transplant may be considered.

 Whatsapp Facebook Instagram YouTube E-Mail Print